chrismo80/Is/Docs/Is.md

 - __`IsOlderThan(actual, years, date)`__: _Checks that the given `actual` date is older than the specified number of `years` relative to the reference date `date` or today if not provided._
 - __`IsOlderThan(actual, years)`__: _Checks that the given `actual` date is older than the specified number of `years`._
 #### <u>Delegates</u>
 Delegates assertion extensions.
-Import with: using static Is.Assertions.Delegates;
+Import with: using static Is.Assertions;
 - __`IsThrowing<T>(action)`__: _Asserts that the given `action` throws an exception of type `T`._
 - __`IsNotThrowing<T>(action)`__: _Asserts that the given `action` does not throw an exception of type `T`._
 - __`IsThrowing<T>(action, message)`__: _Asserts that the given synchronous `action` throws an exception of type `T` and that the exception message contains the specified `message` substring._